adrianlarion/its-alive/README.md

-(however the technique shown there doesn't permit to end the script with Ctrl+C)
+(however the technique shown there doesn't permit to end the script with Ctrl+C for some reason)